Team-Resourceful/ResourcefulBeesDocs/docs/data_templates/honey_template.md

 ***

 This page contains a template for the honey jsons with ALL configurable options.
-This should help pack devs with making their own honey since fields only need to be modified or deleted as necessary.
+This should help pack devs with making their own honey since elements only need to be modified or deleted as necessary.

 ```json
 {